- Bucket, warm water and disinfectant (chlorhexidine or povidone iodine)

 - Any abnormal presentation.
 Time will not correct these.
 Normal presentation is a nose and two front feet at the vulva.

-- Unusual behavior, such as a ewe that seems to start labor, but doesn't progress.
-This may be true breech, other bizarre presentations or a failure to dilate.
-Early intervention is vital to saving both lambs and ewe.
-As long as you are clean and gentle, the maxim "when in doubt, check it out" holds true.
+- Unusual behavior, such as a cow that seems to start labor, but doesn't progress.
+This may be true breech, tangled twins, or early stages of "milk fever."
+Early intervention is vital to saving both calf and cow.
+As long as you are clean and gentle, the maxim "When in doubt, check it out" holds true.

-- Handle ewes gently and with as little stress as possible.
-The more stress, the more likely you will have problems with lamb-ewe bonding.
+- Handle cows gently and with as little stress as possible.
+The more stress, the more likely you will have problems with cow-calf bonding.

-- Check udder for adequate colostrum, the single most important factor in lamb survival.
-Consult your veterinarian about supplementation for weak lambs.
+- Check the udders for adequate colostrum, the single most important factor in calf survival.
+Consult your veterinarian about supplementation for weak calves.